Download a copy of my CV here: Charles Wilkinson CV January 2020

 An excitable speaker at events, enjoying sharing knowledge and pushing our industry forward with robust dialogue.
 Not afraid to be wrong.

 Speaking about serverless architecture at River Island Clothing

 Speaking about next-generation microservice, serverless and event driven architectures with a focus on digital commerce.

 Discussing the shifting role of enterprise and solution architects and my approach to building the architecture team at River Island:

 In my free time I enjoy building things.
 As a youngster this meant radio controlled model boats and cars, a lot of hot glue and a mother exasperated over the state of my bedroom.
-These days, I dabble with amateur electronics – Arduino and Raspberry Pi – though it’s my girlfriend dealing with the related mess, rather than my mother.
+These days, I dabble with amateur electronics – Arduino and Raspberry Pi – though it’s my wife dealing with the related mess, rather than my mother.